European-XFEL/karabo_data/docs/reading_files.rst

       A list of the train IDs for which there is data in this file.

-   .. attribute:: control_devices
+   .. attribute:: control_sources

-      A set of the control device names in this file, in the format ``"SA3_XTD10_VAC/TSENS/S30100K"``.
+      A set of the control source names in this run, in the format ``"SA3_XTD10_VAC/TSENS/S30100K"``.

-   .. attribute:: instrument_device_channels
+   .. attribute:: instrument_sources

-      A set of the instrument devices and output channel names in this file, in the format ``"FXE_DET_LPD1M-1/DET/15CH0:xtdf"``.
+      A set of the instrument source names in this run, in the format ``"FXE_DET_LPD1M-1/DET/15CH0:xtdf"``.

    .. automethod:: trains